Generic name: GOSERELIN ACETATE 10.8mg

 - Examine the foil pouch and syringe for damage.
 Remove the syringe from the opened foil pouch and hold the syringe at a slight angle to the light.
 Check that at least part of the ZOLADEX implant is visible.

-- Grasp the red plastic safety tab and pull away from the syringe, and discard.
+- Grasp the blue plastic safety tab and pull away from the syringe, and discard.
 Remove needle cover.
 Unlike liquid injections, there is no need to remove air bubbles as attempts to do so may displace the ZOLADEX implant.

 - Holding the syringe around the protective sleeve, using an aseptic technique, pinch the skin of the patient’s anterior abdominal wall below the navel line.
 With the bevel of the needle facing up, insert the needle at a 30 to 45 degree angle to the skin in one continuous deliberate motion until the protective sleeve touches the patient’s skin.

 NOTE: The ZOLADEX syringe cannot be used for aspiration.
 If the hypodermic needle penetrates a large vessel, blood will be seen instantly in the syringe chamber.
 If a vessel is penetrated, withdraw the needle and inject with a new syringe elsewhere.
 Use extra care when administering ZOLADEX to patients with low BMI and/or who are receiving full anticoagulation medication [see Warnings and Precautions (5.6)].

 - Do not penetrate into muscle or peritoneum.